 As a holder of Common shares, you are entitled to attend the Meeting and to cast one vote for each Common share that you own.
 If you are a registered shareholder and are unable to attend the Meeting, you will still be able to vote by completing the proxy or voting instruction form (also known as a VIF) sent to you with the notice.
 The Circular explains how the voting process works.
-In order to be assured of a vote at the Meeting, registered shareholders must submit the proxy or VIF to the Company's transfer agent, Computershare Investor Services Inc., at its Toronto offices no later than 5:00 p.m.
-(Toronto time) on Friday, July 28, 2017.
+In order to be assured of a vote at the Meeting, registered shareholders must submit the proxy or VIF to the Company's transfer agent, Computershare Investor Services Inc., at its Toronto offices no later than 10:00 a.m.
+(Toronto time) on Tuesday, July 31, 2018.